The Last of Us Part II

-The Last of Us Part II is a 2020 action-adventure game developed by Naughty Dog and published by Sony Interactive Entertainment for the PlayStation 4.
-Set five years after The Last of Us (2013), the game focuses on two playable characters in a post-apocalyptic United States whose lives intertwine: Ellie, who sets out in revenge for a murder, and Abby, a soldier who becomes involved in a conflict between her militia and a religious cult.
-The game uses a third-person perspective; the player must fight human enemies and cannibalistic zombie-like creatures with firearms, improvised weapons, and stealth.
+The Last of Us Part II is a 2020 action-adventure game developed by Naughty Dog and published by Sony Interactive Entertainment.
+Set four years after The Last of Us (2013), the game focuses on two playable characters in a post-apocalyptic United States whose lives intertwine: Ellie, who sets out in revenge for Joel's murder, and Abby, a soldier who killed Joel and becomes involved in a conflict between her militia and a religious cult.
+The game uses a third-person perspective; the player must fight human enemies and zombie-like creatures with firearms, improvised weapons, and stealth.

-Development of The Last of Us Part II began in 2014, soon after the release of The Last of Us Remastered.
+The game's development began in 2014, after the release of The Last of Us Remastered.
 Neil Druckmann returned as creative director, co-writing the story with Halley Gross.
 The themes of revenge and retribution were inspired by Druckmann's experiences growing up in Israel.
 Ashley Johnson reprises her role as Ellie, while Laura Bailey was cast as Abby.
 Their performances included the simultaneous recording of motion and voice.
-The developers pushed the technical capabilities of the PlayStation 4 during development.
-Gustavo Santaolalla returned to compose and perform the game's score.
-Development reportedly included a crunch schedule of 12-hour workdays.
+Gustavo Santaolalla returned to compose and perform the score.
+The developers pushed the PlayStation 4's technical capabilities.
+Development reportedly included a crunch schedule of 12-hour workdays and cost around US$220 million, making it one of the most expensive video games to develop.

-Following some delays, partly due to the COVID-19 pandemic, The Last of Us Part II was released on June 19, 2020.
-It received critical acclaim, with praise for its gameplay, audio design, score, performances, characters, and visual fidelity, though its narrative and themes divided critics.
-It was the subject of review bombing on Metacritic, with some players criticizing the story and characters; discourse surrounding the game became adversarial.
-Part II is one of the best-selling PlayStation 4 games and the fastest-selling PlayStation 4 exclusive, with over four million units sold in its release weekend, and over ten million by 2022.
-It won more than 320 Game of the Year awards and received multiple other accolades from awards shows and gaming publications.
+Following delays, partly due to the COVID-19 pandemic, The Last of Us Part II was released for the PlayStation 4 in June 2020.
+A remastered version was released for the PlayStation 5 in January 2024 and for Windows in April 2025.
+Part II received acclaim for its gameplay, audio design, score, performances, characters, and visual fidelity, though its narrative and themes divided critics.
+Discourse became adversarial and the game was review bombed on Metacritic, with some players criticizing the story and characters.
+It is one of the best-selling PlayStation 4 games and the fastest-selling PlayStation 4 exclusive, with over four million units sold in its release weekend and ten million by 2022.
+It won multiple accolades from awards shows and gaming publications, including 326 Game of the Year awards.